panoply/spx/readme.md

 ### Development

-The projects is functional, there are no classes, just functions.
-Application state considered as global is exported from [state.ts](https://github.com/BRIXTOL/pjax/blob/master/src/app/store.ts) and the rendering apparatus is contained within [render.ts](https://github.com/BRIXTOL/pjax/blob/master/src/app/render.ts).
+The project is functional in its architecture, there are no classes, just functions.
 The [observers](https://github.com/BRIXTOL/pjax/blob/master/src/observers) directory contains the various fetch and pre-fetch logics.
 Objects avoid the prototype and `Object.create(null)` is the preferred approach.

 The project is fairly easy to understand, there are no complexities and over-engineering.
 The Pjax method is simple, you fetch pages over the wire and replace elements in the rendering cycle.
 This module follows this pattern but includes additional extras to help improve the rendering times.